pybash1/cesta/README.md

 ## Features

-- 🚀Open Source
+- 🚀 Open Source
-- 🌐Easy to use
+- 🌐 Easy to use
-- 🕶️Dark mode
+- 🕶️ Dark mode
-- 💻Cross platform
+- 💻 Cross platform
 - Learn new things
 - Discover new resources